MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 PS> Remove-Item Date.csv -WhatIf
 ```

-Instead of removing the item, Windows PowerShell lists the operations it would
+Instead of removing the item, PowerShell lists the operations it would
 perform and the items that would be affected.
 This command produces the
 following output: